SAP/luigi/docs/luigi-core-api.md

 #### closeSearchResult

 Closes the global search result.
-By standard it is rendered a popover.
+By standard it is rendered as a popover.

 ##### Examples